 Amends s.
-985.557, F.S., removing several acts within the discretionary direct file and determining certain age groups (14, 15-16, 17) where a discretionary direct file can apply for certain crime.
+985.557, F.S., eliminating mandatory direct file, removing several acts within the discretionary direct file, and determining certain age groups (14-15, 16-17) where a discretionary direct file can apply for certain crime.
 It also amends s.
-985.56, F.S., removing those under 14 from indicting a juvenile.
-This act would go into effect on July 1st, 2015, impacting those committing their offenses after this date.
+985.56, F.S., removing those under 14 from indictment.
+Furthermore, it allows for the use of a reverse waiver, where any child over whom the adult court has obtained original jurisdiction may request, in writing, a hearing to determine whether the child must remain in adult court.
+The adult court shall consider several criteria in determining whether public safety would best be served by retaining jurisdiction.
+This act would go into effect on July 1st, 2016, impacting those committing their offenses after this date.

-In FY 13-14, 17 offenders under 14 years of age at the time of their offense were admitted to prison.
+In FY 14-15, 14 offenders under 14 years of age at the time of their offense were admitted to prison.